Demonstrators protest racism, fascism at Michigan Department of Corrections headquarters

+Michigan demonstrators will also underscore the horrors of solitary confinement in Michigan.
 The United Nations deems solitary confinement torture, especially for those with mental illness.
 In FY 2007-2008, the daily average number of people held in solitary in Michigan was 1,294.
-Michigan ranks last out of all 50 states for rates of Black men held in solitary versus general population.
+Michigan ranks worst out of all 50 states for rates of Black men held in solitary.

-Pulitzer Prize-winning University of Michigan historian Heather Ann Thompson said, “No human being should be placed in solitary confinement, and it is particularly brutal to keep people in isolation because they were crying out for officials to improve basic conditions in a prison.
-It is time to let the public hear what led prisoners in Kinross to engage in the protest they did last year and not to shut them away in solitary.
-Such a retaliation against them only renders what is happening in these public facilities even less transparent to the public than it already is.”
+Pulitzer Prize-winning University of Michigan historian Heather Ann Thompson said, “No human being should be placed in solitary confinement, and it is particularly brutal to keep people in isolation because they were crying out for officials to improve basic conditions in a prison.”

-MEDIA AVAILABILITY: Family members, prisoners, and local organizers are available for interviews with local and national media.
+MEDIA AVAILABILITY: Family members, imprisoned people, and local organizers are available for interviews.

 # # #